santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 Furthermore, according to OpenAI 's own privacy policy, user interactions are too, used to train the model and improve it further.
 An opt-out for users who don't want their data to be used is provided, however, it's worth noting that while this opt-out option exists, many users might not be aware of it.
 OpenAI's proactive approach could be questioned here: if they genuinely prioritise ethical considerations, should they not actively inform users of their right to opt-out?
 Is simply having an opt-out clause buried somewhere in the terms and conditions sufficient?

-Regardless, we must question the value of intent for such
+Regardless, we must question the value of intent for such a complex debate.
+Does any of this matter in the context of OpenAI's goal?